renovatebot/renovate/docs/usage/examples/opentelemetry.md

       - '4318' # OTLP HTTP
     command:
       - --web.enable-otlp-receiver
-      # We have to read these flags from the Dockerfile as `command` is overwriting the default flags
+      # Mirror these flags from the Dockerfile, because `command` overwrites the default flags.
       # https://github.com/prometheus/prometheus/blob/5b5fee08af4c73230b2dae35964816f7b3c29351/Dockerfile#L23-L24
       - --config.file=/etc/prometheus/prometheus.yml
       - --storage.tsdb.path=/prometheus

   otel-collector:
-    # Using the Contrib version to get access to the spanmetrics connector
+    # Using the Contrib version to access the spanmetrics connector.
     # If you don't need the spanmetrics connector, you can use the standard version
     image: otel/opentelemetry-collector-contrib:0.116.1
     volumes: